baofinance/bao-factory/README.md

 3. Commit both the Solidity change and the regenerated bytecode so downstream repos stay deterministic.

+Instead if the BaoFactory_v1 implementation is unsufficient, or you need to change the owner, then a new BaoFactory_v2 can be created with new functionality or a new owner.
+Note that the list of operators is transitory so a new implementation would not necessarily need to maintain the existing operators.

 ## Testing

 Inside `lib/bao-factory` run: